|

 to be absorbed," a panelist commented.
 "For our interstellar

-audience," the anchor injected, "'absorption' isn't as sinister as it
+audience," the anchor injected, "'absorption' isn't what it

-sounds -- it simply means that Bri, because of his prolific efforts in
+sounds like -- it only means that because of his prolific efforts in

-interstellar commerce, could become the property of the State."
+interstellar commerce, Bri could become the property of the

-definitely not enslavement."
+definitely not that."
 "Well, the Psionic Guards are

-emblems of the State, and Bri's absorption would have essentially the
+the anchor agreed, "because they are living emblems of the State, and Bri's absorption

-same meaning, only he wouldn't have any oaths or contractual
+same meaning, only he wouldn't be under oath or have protracted

 8. "Not necessarily," Bri